Pontacq

 Pontacq (/fr/; Pontac) is a commune in the Pyrénées-Atlantiques department in south-western France.
-The town is placed near the Ousse River valley and the Pyrenees, lying close to Lourdes, a pilgrimage site.
-The area around Pontacq.
+The town is placed near the Ousse river valley and the Pyrenees, lying close to Lourdes, a pilgrimage site.

 Pontacq is managed by a municipal council, currently led by Mayor Didier Larrazabal (2020-05-26).
 The town is home to approximately 2,936 residents and covers an area of around 29 square kilometers.